atlassian/gostatsd/CLOUDPROVIDERS.md

 `ignore-host` must be set to `false` for the k8s cloud provider to work at all!
 This is because it works based off the source IP address of incoming metrics, and these are dropped if `ignore-host=true`.

+In kubernetes when a new pod is created it gets a new unique identifier.
+The k8s cloud provider uses these identifiers as the hostname for the pods.
+This means if the k8s cluster has a high pod churn, then there will be a lot of unique values for the hostname tag.
+This is not ideal, and will waste resources unless you really care about those hostnames.
+To fix this it is highly recommended to drop the hostname from incoming metrics.
+The [examples]((examples/cloudproviders/k8s/K8S.md)) contain the configuration for a filter that will do this.

 #### Example with defaults

 ```$toml